Elementary schools strive for only best effort with early morning meetings

 Don't miss our top stories and need-to-know news everyday in your inbox.

-The meetings are held at the start of the day to not disrupt students once they move to class.
-The students are also involved in the meetings throughout the school year, from assisting with presentations, performing skits, making announcements and each day leading the student body in the Pledge of Allegiance and eading the school motto.
+The meetings are held right the start of the day so not disrupt students once they move to class.
+The students are also involved in the meetings throughout the school year, from assisting with presentations, performing skits, making announcements and each day leading the student body in the Pledge of Allegiance, to reading the school motto.

 The following Edwardsville schools each use the technique to start the day: Woodland Elementary, Worden Elementary, Columbus Elementary, Glen Carbon Elementary, Leclaire Elementary, Nelson Elementary, Goshen Elementary, Hamel and Midway Elementary and Cassens Elementary.
 The number of students who participate varies each day, but to some degree, they are always involved.